 Cyberbullying at University

 Collaborators: Chantal Faucher & Brian Naicker (SFU), Lida Blizard (Kwantlen), Natalie Sharpe & Connie Varnhagen (U of Alberta), Linda Eyre (U of New Brunswick)

 This study involved a policy scan of relevant university policies related to cyberbullying and harassment at 75 universities across Canada; survey data collected from students and faculty members at four participating universities; interviews with faculty members and administrators; and focus groups with students.
-The policy results are published, as well as articles related to the findings from the surveys (see listings under publications).
-Journal articles discussing the qualitative data (interviews/focus groups) are still in process.
+Publications related to the study are listed in the section below, “Where to Learn More.”

 How This Project is Carried Out